Vegas Vacation: Plot

-After the food preservative that keeps perishable items fresh for years which he helped make has been approved, Clark Griswold earns the bonus promised to him in the previous film from Frank Shirley.
-He announces to his family that he is taking them on vacation to celebrate and renew wedding vows with his wife Ellen.
+Clark Griswold, having produced a high-quality food preservative for his employer, is granted a bonus and vacation time.
+He announces to his family that he is taking them to celebrate and to renew wedding vows with his wife, Ellen.
 Excitement wanes, however, when Clark says they are headed to Las Vegas.
-Ellen and teenage daughter, Audrey, have their doubts, as Las Vegas is not known for its family-friendly atmosphere, while teenage son Rusty appears to be more enthusiastic.
+Ellen and teenage daughter, Audrey, have their doubts, as Las Vegas is not known for its family-friendly atmosphere, while teenage son Rusty is more enthusiastic.

-Upon arriving in Vegas, the Griswolds attend a Siegfried & Roy show, and they also visit Cousin Eddie, the husband of Ellen's cousin Catherine.
-Eddie and his family now live in the desert north of Las Vegas, on what used to be a hydrogen-bomb test site.
+Upon arriving in Vegas, the Griswolds attend a Siegfried & Roy show, and they visit Cousin Eddie Johnson, who is married to Catherine, Ellen's maternal cousin.
+Eddie and Catherine now live in the desert north of Las Vegas on what used to be a hydrogen-bomb test site.
 While on a group tour of the Hoover Dam led by guide Arty, Clark becomes separated from the group after accidentally creating a leak in the dam's interior walkways and is forced to climb the scaffolding to the top of the dam to get out.

-The next night, they are surprised to find that tickets to a Wayne Newton concert have been delivered to their hotel room, along with a dress for Ellen.
+That night, they are surprised to find that tickets to a Wayne Newton concert have been delivered to their hotel room, along with a dress for Ellen.
 They go to the concert, only to realize that Newton sent the dress.
 While singing, he brings Ellen on stage to sing with him and visits their table.
+Rusty buys a fake ID and has incredible luck winning, earning multiple cars and gaining the attention of an entourage of high-rollers, with whom he is soon affiliated.

 The next day, the family agree to an "alone day" and are left to their own devices.
 Clark goes to a casino and becomes addicted to gambling.
-Rusty buys a fake ID from a Frank Sinatra look-alike and becomes a winning high roller.
+Rusty parties with his entourage of high-rollers.
 Audrey starts hanging out with Eddie's free-spirited exotic dancer daughter Vicki and her friends.
 Ellen spends time with Wayne Newton, who has feelings for her.